IT3038C/IT3038C.github.io/docs/week-2.md

 ```

 This is ok, but we can do better.
-printf let’s us create simple, formatted strings that you can pass variables into our strings. \t is a tab, %s denotes a string for our variable that we pass as $USER, \n is a new line.
+printf let's us create simple, formatted strings that you can pass variables into our strings. \t is a tab, %s denotes a string for our variable that we pass as $USER, \n is a new line.

-Let’s see if we can make the above statement prettier with printf
+Let's see if we can make the above statement prettier with printf

 ```bash
 $ printf "Name: %s" $USER